syscis/DLL-Stack-Queue/README.md

-Check instructions.txt for an outline of the projecct
+Check directions.txt for an outline of the projecct